Posted by IKO Community Management on June 21, 2019 at 9:00 AM

 However defined, harassment shouldn’t be tolerated.
 If you receive an email, phone call, or visit from a resident or other board member detailing harassment claims, get everything in writing.
 (A formal HOA complaint letter helps.)

-If removal from their seat doesn’t stop the harassment, take legal action according to your community’s governing documents.
+If the notice doesn’t stop the harassment, take legal action according to your community’s governing documents.

 For more information on how to reach conflict resolution and community harmony for these circumstances and others, click below to download IKO’s guide: